Notable People

 The speaking section of his official site is revealing because it lists the subjects he now presents on publicly: health communication, misinformation, emerging technology, and professionalism online.
 That is a better map of his significance than any list of viral videos.

-Doctor Mike is not just a doctor who happened to become an influencer.
+Doctor Mike is more than a doctor who happened to become an influencer.
 He is one of the figures who turned medical trust into a media problem and then made a career trying to solve it in public.

 That became especially visible during the pandemic.
 His official biography says he made his platform into a source for fact-based COVID information, joined the United Nations' Verified initiative, donated masks to his local hospital, and raised money for the CDC Foundation.
 However people judge his online style, he treated public explanation as part of the job when many institutions still spoke in a voice ordinary viewers had stopped hearing.